epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 - **CPI in Current Year:** The Consumer Price Index in the year the movie was released.
 - **CPI Base Year:** The Consumer Price Index in the base year (2012).

-Fun(not) Fact: On average, a movie ticket in 1960 cost around $0.69, while the average movie ticket price in 2023 is $10.53.
+Fun Fact: On average, a movie ticket in 1960 cost around $0.69, while the average movie ticket price in 2023 is $10.53.

+### When adjusted for inflation, how does the revenue of older movies compare to recent modern movies?
 <div id="revenueChart"></div>

 <iframe src="{{ '/assets/revenue_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>